- Table of Contents

 Early Integration of Value Engineering Principles

 When Value Engineering principles are introduced in the design phase, architects can proactively identify potential cost drivers and inefficiencies.
 By assessing different design elements against predetermined value criteria, designers can make informed decisions about materials, layouts, and structural systems.
-Early integration ensures that the design aligns with the project’s budgetary constraints while maximising functionality and aesthetic appeal.
+Early integration ensures the design aligns with the project’s budgetary constraints while maximising functionality and aesthetic appeal.

 Creative Problem-Solving